If you've separated, or you’re thinking about separating from your spouse, you might have questions about:

 The court will only order debts to be shared unequally if it would be "significantly unfair" to divide them equally.

 The people you and your spouse owe money to are called creditors.
 Creditors can only get payment from the spouse who took on the debt.
-If you and your spouse have joint debts, the creditor might try to get payment from only one of you.
+If you and your spouse have joint debts, the creditor might try to get payment from only one of you or both of you.

 How can you protect your finances after you separate?